sarahajuarez11/sarahajuarez11.github.io/_posts/2019-09-16-KNN-Classifier.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/knn/output_11_0.png" alt="">

-*The histograms above are of each individual feature.
-According to the graphs, the features are not distributed evenly in the 1-10 range.
-Feature 1 is the most evenly distributed, however the majority of the samples are still equal to or less than five.
-Overall, the samples seem to have a higher distribution on the lower numbers.*

 **(a.iii) (1 point) Data exploration**: Randomly select 5 pairs of features.
 Using the training data, plot scatter plots of the selected pairs (i.e., 5 total scatter plots).
 Use a color-coding to